Timeline & Schedule

-A: Yes, however, international students must secure their own visa and US work permit prior to the start of the fellowship (by mid-April), per UC Berkeley policy.
+A: Yes, however, international students must secure their own US work permit prior to the start of the fellowship (by mid-April), per UC Berkeley policy.

 Q: Does the Institute help make any arrangements for international students?

-A: No. As the summer fellowship is a paid, part-time position, all international students are required to have a work permit in the US and are responsible for obtaining their own visa and arranging their travel to the US.
-The Othering & Belonging Institute does not (and is legally unable to) provide any support or documentation for visa and work permit applications.
-Further, the Institute cannot provide supplemental stipends for commute, transportation, or housing needs for international students.
+A: No. As the summer fellowship is a paid, part-time position, all international students are responsible for obtaining their own US work permit.
+The Othering & Belonging Institute does not (and is legally unable to) provide any support or documentation for work permit applications.

 Q: What will the compensation be for the summer fellowship?
 When will fellows get paid?

 A: Fellows will receive compensation for 20 hours of work per week and will be paid via direct deposit on a bi-weekly basis.
-Each fellow’s hourly compensation rate is based on years of education completed and the University’s equity standards.
+Each fellow’s hourly compensation rate is based on years of education completed and the University’s fixed pay scale and equity standards.

 Responsibilities and Expectations